A Free Classical Guitar / Finger Style "Primer Course"

 P.S.
 If you can't view the PDF you might need to update your PDF reader from Adobe here...

-For a page related to the Beginner Guitar Lesson Page click here...
+For a page on this site related to the Beginner Guitar Lesson Page click here...

 A Bit About Me...

 Welcome to LCG!
 I'm Trevor Maurice, owner of this site.
 I hope you find inspiration in these pages to help you with your journey of learning to play the classical guitar.
 You can read more of my story here...